devxhub/django-boilerplate/README.md

 ## Optional Integrations

-_These features can be enabled during initial project setup._
+_These features can be enabled during the initial project setup._

 - Serve static files from Amazon S3, Google Cloud Storage, Azure Storage or [Whitenoise](https://whitenoise.readthedocs.io/)
 - Configuration for [Celery](https://docs.celeryq.dev) and [Flower](https://github.com/mher/flower) (the latter in Docker setup only)